dolzhenkosv/public-plan/index.md

-Me and my plans
 ---
+layout: default
+title: "My Mission and Plans"
+---

+# Me and my plans

-*So, the main point is to understand the mission while going through it.*
+So, the main point is to understand the mission while going through it.

-**The plan for now:**
+## The plan for now

 - [ ] Create a Commercial Laboratory
 - [ ] Create a Clinic
 - [ ] Create a Medical University

-## Part one, *the* laboratory:
+### Part One: The Laboratory

-- [ ] MD degree as the basic part of my career needed ***because I love it***, to gain experience in clinic, understand internal structure, networking.
+- [ ] MD degree as the basic part of my career needed because I love it, to gain experience in clinic, understand internal structure, networking.
 - [ ] PhD combined with medical experience to gain profound research skills and understand the structure of working laboratory.
 - [ ] Estimate my level and gain extra communication skills in Medical-Research field to rule the lab.
 - [ ] Commercial skills?
 And from which projects they can be gained.
 Should it be the first checkbox to tick?

-## Part two, the clinic
+### Part Two: The Clinic

-- [ ] Fundraising and skills in business from scailing up business model of laboratory?
+- [ ] Fundraising and skills in business from scaling up the laboratory's business model.

-## Part three, the Medical University
+### Part Three: The Medical University

 - [ ] To understand where to start!